VincentAudette/VincentAudette/README.md

 ### Welcome / Bienvenue in my HUB.

 - 🔭 I’m currently working on a company that will offer cloud services to small enterprises.
 The company model is starting off with booting up the site for the company and progressively enhance their site's functionality.
-Increase ROI for small companies instead of just offering a one time site.
+This will allow for a greater ROI for our clients than if they opted for a simple static website.
 - ⚡ Finishing my bachelor in software engineering @etsmtl, it's a great university in Montreal.
 - 📫 vincentaudette@audla.ca is the best place to ping me.